Tuesday, April 29, 2025

 Sunday, April 6, 2025

-A cure for the doldrums
+A cure for my doldrums

 Originally I wrote winter in front of the word doldrums in my blog title, but I removed winter so doldrums stands on its own.
 Any doldrums.
 Does not have to be winter doldrums.
 I've said it many times, Belle Isle is my favorite place in Michigan.
 Can that be true?
 Of all the places?
 I think it is.
 Possibly this is because it's so close to home and is an easy getaway for me.
 And there are always surprises.
 Honestly, I'm not sure I would have had the incentive to revitalize my stagnant birding without Belle Isle so nearby.
 This, plus the fact that multiple quick two to three hour visits this past cold and, relatively, dreary winter got me out and away from my doldrums.
-I don't think of myself as a winter doldrums person, but this winter I became acquainted with this side of myself and had to find an answer for this unpleasant state of being.
+I don't think of myself as a winter doldrums person, but this winter I became acquainted with this side of myself and had to find an answer for such an unpleasant state of being.

 Common Loon (Gavia immer) and six below.